Thursday, March 13, 2008 2008 , Australia , Carnival , Media , Service , Social Networking , Startup , Web , Website

 To enable local sporting communities to move their real-world conversations into an online space.

-• What services it provides it for consumer or customers?
+• What services it provides for consumer or customers?

-Social media services – enabling the creation of social networks and user generated content for the local communities.
+Social media services – enabling the creation of social networks and user-generated content for the local communities.

 • What is unique about your venture?